juga0/torguts/02-dataflow.md

 This logic is implemented in two main modules: `scheduler.c` and `circuitmux*.c`.
-The scheduler code is responsible for determining globally, across all channels that could write cells, which one should next receive queued cellst.
+The scheduler code is responsible for determining globally, across all channels that could write cells, which one should next receive queued cells.
 The circuitmux code determines, for all of the circuits with queued cells for a channel, which one should queue the next cell.